 How to get there (public transport): U4 Stadpark stop (inside Children Park area) U3 Stubentor stop, Tram No 2 Stubentor stop, or even easy walk of 10 minutes from the Stephansplatz.

 Stadtpark was built on the grounds of the former Water Glacis (the wide-open area around the central city, used for defense purposes to increase visibility) which was absorbed by the Ringstraße area build-up.

 An initial sketch of the park was done by landscape artist Joseph Selleny and a draft plan by the city gardening director Dr. Rudolf Siebeck.
 The park was opened on August 21, 1862, while a smaller park called Kindepark (Children’s Park), across the river, was opened a year later, in 1863.
 Both parks together form Stadtpark.

 Originally, parks were connected by the Karolinenbrücke, built in 1857 from wood, then, since 1918 redesigned as Stadtparkbrücke, and from 1945 recast in iron as Stadtparksteg.
 There are two more bridges to go across: Kleine Ungarbrücke and Stuben Bridge.

 The “drinking hall” (Trinkhalle) was built in 1903 by Friedrich Ohmann and Josef Hackhofer.
 The Kursalon Hübner (now a music hall) was built in 1867 based on a design by Johann Garben, and the ‘weather house’ (Wetterhäuschen) was built in 1913.

 What to see in Stadtpark

-Stadtpark is not only a green area to walk through and relax, it has many points of interest which will make your stroll even more enjoyable and you might learn few things about Vienna history in the process.
-Some of points of interests are attractions of their own.
+Stadtpark is not only a green area to walk through and relax, but it also has many points of interest which will make your stroll even more enjoyable and you might learn a few things about Vienna history in the process.
+Some of the points of interest are attractions of their own.